 Adidas Sobakov 2.0s come from the Originals collection of the Three-Stripe brand.
-The size range for these men’s kicks run from 4 to 12.
-These are true to size and feature an average width.
+These kicks are true to size and feature an average width.

 Sobakov 2.0 sneakers have a super casual and distinctive styling that you can’t mistake for anything else.
 The proportions are all exaggerated, from the tongues and the Three Stripe branding on the sides down to the wavy soles.
 The look is both sleek and chunky, the latter made so because of the trademark sculpted Sobakov midsoles.